 - Be sure to follow the adjustment schedule laid out by our orthodontists.
 Turning the key too many times too soon can cause severe discomfort and damage, whereas turning it too little will not give you the results necessary for your treatment.

 - A bit of tightness and discomfort after turning is completely normal.
 If needed, take some Advil or TYLENOL®.

 - You might notice that a big space is opening up between your upper front teeth as treatment continues.
 This is normal and means that the expander is doing its job!
 Once you have stopped using the expander, this space should close naturally in a matter of weeks

 If you notice that your expander has become detached, either fully or partially, stop turning the key and do your best to keep the appliance in place.
 Call our office as soon as you can to get the appliance repaired so that your treatment can progress as normal.

 Foods to Avoid If You Have a Fixed Expander

 - Sticky foods, like taffy, caramel, starbursts, gum and others.

 - Hard and crunchy foods, like popcorn, nuts, hard candies and more

-- Though these are generally discouraged even if you don’t have an expander, it is even more important during treatment that you not chew on pens, pencils, fingernails, ice or other hard, non-food items.
+- Though this is generally discouraged even if you do not have an expander, it is even more important during treatment that you not chew on pens, pencils, fingernails, ice or other hard, non-food items.